• Skip to primary navigation

 Then switch the heat up a little and let the mixture bubble for about twenty seconds like molten lava and remove from the heat.

-I simply put the oats in a large mixing bowl and pour the syrup on top or pour the oats into the syrupy saucepan .
+Put the oats in a large mixing bowl and carefully pour the syrup (it's very hot!) on top or pour the oats into the syrupy saucepan .
 Using a wooden spoon or spatula I stir the syrup all the way through the oats.

 I use an 8 " non stick baking tin lined on the bottom with Bake-O-Glide a reusable liner but baking paper will work too.